 I have admired Lyndsay Sung’s (aka @cococakeland) adorable cake designs for years!
 She has such a distinctive style, and her cakes are so iconic.
+Including her adorable fox cake!

-Her designs have gone viral on so many different social avenues over the years (pinterest, tumblr, instagram, and of course her blog!), and I love seeing her creativity.
+Her designs have gone viral on so many different social avenues over the years (Pinterest, tumblr, instagram, and of course her blog!), and I love seeing her creativity.

 She just released her first cake book!!
 It’s filled with the cutest cakes, paired with her charming whit!
 It’s a great read, and shares how Coco Cake Land came to be.